maddisanotoole/git-hook-examples/README.md

 Looks at all commits since the last push (not just the last staged)

 Example Use Cases:
-- run the app for test
+- run the app for testing
 - check if secrets are staged for push

 ### pre-merge-commit post-merge